johnwickerson/mastering_digital_design/README.md

 * Lab leader: Dr John Wickerson.
 * Course originally developed by: Prof Peter Cheung.
-* Teaching assistants 2021: Mr Jianyi Cheng, Mr Diederik Vink.
+* Teaching assistants 2022: Mr Jianyi Cheng.

 Please send feedback on any of this material (e.g. errors, typos, or other suggestions for improvement) to Dr Wickerson.
 You might like to do this by raising an [issue](https://github.com/johnwickerson/mastering_digital_design/issues).